Trictrac: Filling jans

-The remaining quarter cannot be filled because a player may not occupy the opponent's rest corner.
-Filling a quarter is referred to as "making" it.
-A player must fill a quarter if able; failure to do so incurs 'school' and 'false hit' penalties.
+The remaining quadrant cannot be filled because a player may not occupy the opponent's rest corner.
+Filling a quadrant is referred to as "making" it.
+A player must fill a quadrant if able; failure to do so incurs 'school' and 'foul' penalties.

-On a singleton roll of the dice, when a player has only half a point to cover to fill the quarter, there may be three different ways of doing so: with only one man, with either of two men from two different points, or with one man played "all on one" using the sum of the two dice.

-On a doublet roll, it is only possible to fill in one or two ways: with one man using one die or with one man using both dice.
-A player able to fill a quarter in more than one way has the choice.
-In the event that there is not one half point left to cover but two, it is only possible to fill in one way, only the last of the two men played actually filling the quarter.
+Having rolled singles, when a player only has one blot to cover to fill the quadrant, there may be three different ways of doing so: with only one man, with either of two men from two different points, or with one man played "all for one" using the sum of the two dice.
+Having rolled doubles, it is only possible to fill in one or two ways: with one man using one die or with one man using both dice.
+A player able to fill a quadrant in more than one way has the choice.
+In the event that there is not one half point left to cover but two, it is only possible to fill in one way, only the last of the two men played actually filling the quadrant.

-For a filled jan, for each way it may be filled a player scores 4 points if the throw was a singleton and 6 points if it was a doublet.
+For a filled jan, for each way it may be filled, a player scores 4 points if by singles and 6 points if by doubles.

-Once a player has filled a quarter, the player must 'keep it full' (conserver son plein) if at all possible during the turns that follow, under pain of school and false hit penalties.
-When a player can no longer preserve a full quarter, the player 'breaks it' (il le rompt), but this may only be done if there is no other option.
+Once a player has filled a quadrant, the player must preserve it (conserver son plein) if at all possible during the turns that follow, under pain of school and foul penalties.
+When a player can no longer preserve a full quadrant, the player 'breaks it' (rompre son plein), but this may only be done if there is no other option.

-If there is no choice but to preserve the quarter or keep it full it, the player scores 4 points for a singleton throw and 6 points for a doublet.
+If there is no choice but to preserve the quadrant, the player scores 4 points if by singles and 6 points if by doubles.

 As always, points must be scored before touching the men or the school penalty is incurred.

 Hitting opponent's men

-When one of a player's dice would enable a move onto a point occupied by the opponent with just one man, that man is said to be "hit".
+When one of a player's dice would enable a move onto a point occupied by the opponent with just one man, that man is said to be hit (battu).
 A man is hit directly if the distance to the opposing man equals the number of pips on one die, or indirectly if the distance equals the sum of the pips on both dice.

 In trictrac, a hit man remains in place and the one that hit cannot join it because the movement rules don't allow it.
-Hitting an opponent's man is therefore always done 'by force'.
-A man can be hit in two ways:
+Hitting an opponent's man is therefore always done 'by force' (i.e., virtually).
+There are two types of hits: